-The Contractor shall develop and maintain a provider network that is supported by written agreements which is sufficient to provide all covered services to AHCCCS members, including covered behavioral health services for adult dual members receiving general mental health and substance abuse services.
+The Contractor shall develop and maintain a provider network that is supported by written agreements which is sufficient to provide all covered services to AHCCCS members.
 The Contractor shall ensure covered services are reasonably accessible in terms of location and hours of operation.
 The Contractor must provide a comprehensive provider network that ensures its membership has access at least equal to community norms.
 Services shall be as accessible to AHCCCS members in terms of timeliness, amount, duration and scope as those services are available to non-AHCCCS persons within the same service area [42 CFR 438.210(a)(2)].
 The Contractor is encouraged to have available non-emergent after-hours physician or primary care services within its network.
 If the Contractor's network is unable to provide medically necessary services required under contract, the Contractor must adequately and timely cover these services through an out of network provider until a network provider is contracted.
 The Contractor shall ensure coordination with respect to authorization and payment issues in these circumstances [42 CFR 438.206(b)(4) and (5)].
-The Contractor is expected to develop a provider network that supports the provision of covered behavioral health services for adult dual members receiving general mental health and substance abuse services.
-The Contractor may not subcontract for or delegate to another entity for the delivery of behavioral health services.

 The Contractor is expected to design a network that provides a geographically convenient flow of patients among network providers to maximize member choice.
 The provider network shall be designed to reflect the needs and service requirements of AHCCCS' culturally and linguistically diverse member population.
-The Contractor shall design its provider networks to maximize the availability of community based primary care and specialty care access and that reduces utilization of emergency services, one day hospital admissions, hospital based outpatient surgeries when lower cost surgery centers are available, and hospitalization for preventable medical problems.
+The Contractor shall design its provider networks to maximize the availability of community based primary care and specialty care access, including specialists that treat individuals with qualifying medical conditions under A.A.C.
+R9-7-202, to ensure a reduction in the utilization of emergency services, one day hospital admissions, hospital based outpatient surgeries (when lower cost surgery centers are available), and hospitalization for preventable medical problems.